waozixyz/waozixyz/src/writings/gods-game.md

 ---
 imgSrc: "/assets/gods_game.jpg"
 imgAlt: "God, our reflection greeting us"
-category: "philosophy"
+category: "Philosophy & Politics "
-title: "God's Game"
+title: "The Trinity of God's Game"
 desc: "A reflection on existence, exploring themes of reality, purpose, and the future of humanity."
 date: "Jul 26, 2024"
 readTime: "4 min read"